aairom/cp4a/2-Kabanero-CodeWind-Appsody-Tools-Lab.md

 ![image-20191012184723621](images/image-20191012184723621-0898843.png)

-Change the "Hello from Appsody" by "**Hello from Philippe**"or any message of your choice.
+Change the "Hello from Appsody" by "**Hello from YOURNAME**"or any message of your choice.

 ![image-20191012185009747](images/image-20191012185009747-0899009.png)